-Steve Murawski is Professor and Peter Betzer Endowed Chair of Biological Oceanography in the College of Marine Science at the University of South Florida.
+Steven A. Murawski is a Professor and the Peter Betzer Endowed Chair of Biological Oceanography in the College of Marine Science at the University of South Florida.
 His research group aims to understand the impacts of human activities on the sustainability of ocean ecosystems.
-He has developed approaches for understanding the impacts of fishing on marine fish complexes exploited in mixed-species aggregations, with the goal to help inform investments to rebuild the Gulf of Mexico from effects of the Deepwater Horizon Oil Spill, loss of nursery areas, nutrient enrichment, and overfishing.
-Dr. Murawski serves as Director of the Center for Integrated Analysis and Modeling of Gulf Ecosystems, is a USA Delegate of the International Council for the Exploration of the SEA, and is a member of the National Academy of Sciences' Ocean Studies Board, in addition to being appointed to serve on the committee for Decadal Survey of Ocean Sciences 2015.
-He received a B.S. and M.S. in Fisheries Biology and a Ph.D. in Fisheries and Wildlife Biology from the University of Massachusetts at Amerst.
+He has developed approaches for understanding the impacts of fishing on marine fish complexes exploited in mixed-species aggregations, with the goal to help inform investments to rebuild the Gulf of Mexico from effects of the Deepwater Horizon oil spill, loss of nursery areas, nutrient enrichment, and overfishing.
+Dr. Murawski serves as Director of the Center for Integrated Analysis and Modeling of Gulf Ecosystems, is a U.S. Delegate of the International Council for the Exploration of the Sea, and is a member of the National Academies of Sciences, Engineering, and Medicine's Ocean Studies Board, in addition to being appointed to serve on the Committee for Decadal Survey of Ocean Sciences 2015.
+He received a BS and an MS in fisheries biology and a PhD in fisheries and wildlife biology from the University of Massachusetts Amherst.

-W. Scott Pegau is a Research Scientist and Research Program Manager at the Oil Spill Recovery Institute (OSRI).
+W. Scott Pegau is a Research Scientist and a Research Program Manager at the Oil Spill Recovery Institute (OSRI).
 His research aims to develop novel oil spill detection and tracking approaches to understand the fate and behavior of oil spilled in the Arctic and sub-Arctic.
 At OSRI, he monitors grant contracts and provides leadership in planning research programs.
-Prior to joining OSRI, Dr. Pegau was a Senior Scientist and Research Coordinator at the Kachemak Bay Research Reserve in Alaska.
-He received a B.S. in Physics from the University of Alaska Fairbanks and a Ph.D. in Oceanography from Oregon State University.
+Prior to joining OSRI, Dr. Pegau was a Senior Scientist and a Research Coordinator at the Kachemak Bay Research Reserve in Alaska.
+He received a BS in physics from the University of Alaska Fairbanks and a PhD in oceanography from Oregon State University.

-Ronald Tjeerdema is the Associate Dean of Environmental Sciences and Donald G. Crosby Endowed Chair in Environmental Chemistry at the University of California, Davis.
+Ronald Tjeerdema is the Associate Dean of Environmental Sciences and the Donald G. Crosby Endowed Chair in Environmental Chemistry at the University of California, Davis.
 With a focus on marine and freshwater ecosystems, Dr. Tjeerdema's areas of expertise range from chemical fate in the environment, sensitive life stage bioassays, and biochemical mechanisms of toxicity.
-He has also worked extensively with pesticides, petroleum hydrocarbons, dispersants, and marine algal toxins.
-Notably, his research on oil spills and dispersants resulted in the development of the widely-used standardized CROSERF methods for toxicity assessment.
-During the aftermath of the Deepwater Horizon oil spill, Dr. Tjeerdema served on several NOAA panels advising response plans.
-He currently serves as co editor-in-chief on the flagship journal Aquatic Toxicology.
-He completed his Ph.D in pharmacology and toxicology, with an emphasis in environmental toxicology, in 1987 from the University of California, Davis
+He also has worked extensively with pesticides, petroleum hydrocarbons, dispersants, and marine algal toxins.
+Notably, his research on oil spills and dispersants resulted in the development of the widely used standardized Chemical Response to Oil Spills: Ecological Research Forum methods for toxicity assessment.
+During the aftermath of the Deepwater Horizon oil spill, Dr. Tjeerdema served on several National Oceanic and Atmospheric Administration panels advising on response plans.
+He currently serves as co-Editor-in-Chief on the flagship journal Aquatic Toxicology.
+He completed his PhD in pharmacology and toxicology, with an emphasis on environmental toxicology, in 1987 from the University of California, Davis.